What is Attempted Burglary?

 So, it would have to be a scenario where the authorities can prove that you were trying to break into a home, for example, if it's a residential attempted burglary, but that you never violated the plain or, you know, did anything regarding that.
 Our Los Angeles criminal defense attorneys will discuss this topic in more detail below.

-Other examples of burglary would be a second-degree burglary where you are trying to break into a car or a store or something like that, and you don't effectuate it, so it is not a full-fledged burglary like it would be if you went into the location with the intent to steal.
+Other examples of burglary include a second-degree burglary, where you attempt to break into a car, store, or similar location but don't complete the act.
+This is distinct from a full-fledged burglary, which occurs when you enter the location with the intent to steal.

-So, with attempted burglary, the critical language in any attempted crime is did you take a substantial step towards trying to commit the crime.
-So, then you get into an argument over what is a considerable step, and of course, a lot of this stuff will depend upon the facts and circumstances of the case.
+So, with attempted burglary, the critical language in any attempted crime is, did you take a substantial step towards trying to commit the crime?
+Then, you get into an argument over what is a considerable step, and of course, a lot of this stuff will depend upon the facts and circumstances of the case.

-Just because it looks like somebody may want to rob or burglarize a location doesn't necessarily mean that they wanted to.
-You have to prove that they took some step toward doing so.
+Just because a location appears to be a target for robbery or burglary doesn't necessarily mean that it is.
+You must demonstrate that they have taken some steps toward doing so.
 Let's say that somebody had a mask.
 It was late at night.
 They jumped over somebody's fence.

-Maybe someone's home at a residence, and they realize it, so they run away.
-There are a whole bunch of different circumstances.
-But in the end, if a jury looks at this and evaluates it, they will believe that the person was going to commit burglary but just didn't do it for some reason.
+Perhaps someone is at home in a residence and realizes it, so they run away.
+There are various circumstances.
+However, in the end, if a jury examines this and evaluates it, they will likely conclude that the person intended to commit burglary but failed to do so for some reason.
+Proving intent is a crucial part of the legal process.

-If the answer is yes and proves it, they can get you for attempted burglary.
-If it's questionable — maybe the person had some innocent reason for whatever they were doing, then you might be able to try to present a defense to the attempted burglary charge and say no, I wasn't trying to do that.
+If the answer is yes and they prove it, they can charge you with attempted burglary.
+If it's questionable — perhaps the person had an innocent reason for what they were doing — then you might be able to present a defense to the attempted burglary charge and argue that you weren't trying to commit that act.
 I was trying to do this, and this is lawful.
-Just because you think I might have been doing something wrong is not enough to get me for the attempted burglary.
+Just because you think I might have been doing something wrong is not enough to convict me of attempted burglary.